 Winter Car Safety

-The first priority for packing for a winter road trip should be what you might need to take care of your car in winter weather.
+The first priority for packing for a winter road trip should be what you might need to take care of your car during the cold winter months.

 Before you leave it’s important to have your standard car maintenance and check-up done.
 Fluid levels and tires are important to check.
-If you don’t live in a winter climate, be sure to tell your mechanic if you’re heading into winter conditions so they can make sure your car is ready.
+If you don’t live in a winter climate, be sure to tell your mechanic if you’re heading into winter conditions so they can make sure your car is ready to hit the open road.
+It’s also a great time to sign up for a AAA membership.

-- I actually prefer a battery pack car jumper since you might have trouble finding someone to jump you depending on where you stop and where your battery dies.
-But definitely pack at least a set of jumper cables.
+I actually prefer a portable jump starter since you might have trouble finding someone to jump you depending on where you stop and where you find yourself with a dead battery.
+But definitely pack at least a pair of jumper cables.

-- These are helpers in case you do find yourself stuck.
-We normally pack a cheap bag of kitty litter instead of sand.
-Of course, perhaps it pays to watch a youtube video before you leave so you know what steps to take to actually get unstuck.
+A portable shovel and sand are helpers in case you do find yourself stuck.
+We normally pack a cheap bag of cat litter instead of sand.
+Of course, perhaps it pays to watch a YouTube video before you leave so you know what steps to take to actually get unstuck.

-- If you will be driving over mountain passes or on snowy roads, tire chains are a must.
-Sometimes they’re a requirement for travel on certain roads.
+If you will be driving over mountain passes or on snowy roads with icy conditions, tire chains are a must for dangerous road conditions.
+Sometimes they’re a requirement for winter travel on certain roads in the United States.

 Many of these items can be found in a winter roadside safety kit.